metadata-research/yamz/README.md

 The credentials minus the port is for when the proxy web server is set up and you are no longer using the flask development server and have set up https on a named server.

 In each case, you should obtain a pair of values to put into another configuration file called '.seaice_auth'.
 Create or edit this file, replacing google_client_id with the returned 'Client ID' and replacing google_client_secret with the returned 'Client secret'.
 The app secret is for the flask application and just be a unique and random string.
+Here's one way to do it

+ `python -c 'import os; print(os.urandom(16))'`

 You can use a sepaprate set of credentials for the production instance if you like (as in the example below), just separate them with a label which you can pass when you initialize the database [dev] is the default specified in ice.py.
 The identifier API will not work with local host so to get things set up you might use the merged version as an intermediate setup.